– What is Natural Perfume?

 People study natural perfumery to so that they may quickly and expertly understand the complex and demanding art of natural perfumery.
 With a a systematic study, under the instruction of an experienced and successful natural perfumer, the student can save not only time, but expensive mistakes with the aromatics.
 You will also learn many of the classical methods of blending, and the art and science behind the discipline.

-The NPI natural perfumery course is designed to create active perfumers, as defined by Anya McCoy, which means you will be adept in all phases of perfumery basics.
+The NPI natural perfumery course is designed to create professional perfumers, adept body care scent formulators, advanced aromatherapy practitioners, and other fragrance formulators.
+You will be proficient in all phases of perfumery basics.
 You will start by learning how to work with the best aromatics from initial dilution and evaluation experiments.
 By the end of the sixth module, the student will know how and why they used the specific aromatics, in the precise measurements, to create their perfume for certification.
 In other words, you will be guided so that you may avoid pitfalls, confusion, and questions about what are the best techniques for blending.

-- What supplies do I need for the 1-year course?
+– What supplies do I need for the Basic course?

 – Do you have a payment plan for the tuition?

 You will be able to sign up for a payment plan at enrollment.
 Payments will be automatically deducted from your credit card or PayPal account.